youngestGerm/Coffee_Supply_Chain/README.md

 This repository contains an Ethereum DApp that demonstrates the supply chain between a seller and a buyer.
 The consumer process is similar compared to the traditional supply chain process.
 A seller can add items to the inventory system stored in the blockchain.
 A buyer can purchase such items from the inventory system.
 Additionally, a seller can mark an item as shipped, and similarly a buyer can mark an item as received.

-The DApp User Interface when running should look like...
+The DApp user interface when running should look like this:

 ![truffle test](images/ftc_product_overview.png)